gfifgfifofich/Engine/README.md

 ## libraries
-All of the libraries are copied inside, thats why "Languages" tab is broken, but project requeres no setup. just clone and build all
+All of the libraries are copied inside, thats why "Languages" tab is broken, but project requeres no setup. just clone and build all.

+Used libraries:
 [Dear imgui](https://github.com/ocornut/imgui),
 [GLM](https://github.com/g-truc/glm),
 [GLFW](https://github.com/glfw/glfw),